From a nickname from Italian sabbato "Saturday"

 in Italian, a nickname for one born on that day.

 Originally denoted a person from Sarno in Italy, named for the Sarno River (called Sarnus

 Occupational name meaning "tailor"

 From the name of the city of Savona in northern Italy, called Savo

-Nickname for a poor or miserly person from the Italian scarso
+Nickname for a poor or miserly person, from Italian scarso "scarce, scant"

 From Sicilian sciarra